 Aaron Kosminski was a professional barber, and his father worked in a hospital.
-For multiple generations, barbers were known as “barber surgeons”.
-Barbers advertised with a pole containing a red stripe, to signify that people could go there for the odd combination of bloodletting, dentistry, surgery, and haircuts.
-At the time that Kosminski worked as a barber, the tradition of barber surgery was no longer around.
-However, he would have needed to know at least where the main arteries were on the neck, as to be careful when shaving men.
+For multiple generations, barbers were known as “barber-surgeons.”
+Barbers advertised with a pole containing a red stripe to signify that people could go there for the odd combination of bloodletting, dentistry, surgery, and haircuts.
+When Kosminski worked as a barber, the tradition of barber surgery was no longer around.
+However, he would have needed to know where the main arteries were on the neck and be careful when shaving men.
 Kosminski would have owned an incredibly sharp blade, which would have been capable of cutting flesh.
 He may have also learned additional medical skills from his father.

 7 He Had a Deep Hatred Towards Women

 Aaron Kosminski was 23 years old at the time of the first murder.
-He never married, and had very bad luck socializing with ladies.
+He never married and had horrible luck socializing with ladies.
 According to Meville Macnaghten, the chief constable of Scotland Yard, Kosminski was known for having a deep hatred towards women.
 Macnaghten wrote, “This man became insane owing to many years indulgence in solitary vices.
 He had a great hatred of women, especially of the prostitute class, & had strong homicidal tendencies.”

 6 The Clue on Goulston Street

 Elizabeth Stride and Catherine Eddowes were killed by Jack the Ripper on September 30, 1888.
-A piece of Catherine Eddowes’ apron was found on the ground soon after the murder.
+A piece of Catherine Eddowes’s apron was found on the ground soon after the murder.
 There was also a message written in chalk on a wall near Goulston Street, which read, “The Jews are the men that will not be blamed for nothing.”
-The word “Jews” was spelled “Juwes”.
-The misspelling, together with the double negative suggests that English was not their first language.
+The word “Jews” was spelled “Juwes.”
+The misspelling, together with the double negative, suggests that English was not their first language.